dikshithvishnu/Birthday-Reminder-WhatsApp-Bot/README.md

 Dependencies used :

-SQLAlchemy: To establish a connection to the AWS RDS MySQL instance
+SQLAlchemy: To establish a connection with the AWS RDS MySQL instance
 Link: https://pypi.org/project/SQLAlchemy/

 PyWhatKit: Sends messages on web.whatsapp.com